 You will have received a Form of Proxy from the Corporation's transfer agent, AST Trust Company.
-Complete, sign and mail your Form of Proxy in the postage prepaid envelope provided or fax it to the number indicated on the form.
+Complete, sign and email your scanned Form of Proxy to proxyvote@astfinancial.com, mail it in the postage prepaid envelope provided or fax it to the number indicated on the form.
+You may also exercise your voting rights by calling the toll-free number 1-888-489-7352 or any other number indicated on the Form of Proxy, or by going to the following website: www.astvotemyproxy.com.